djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/fluid_mechanics/pressure_and_compressibility.md

 ## Pressure and Compressibility

-Understanding how pressure behaves in fluids that can be compressed is important for accurately describing and predicting the flow of gases at different speeds and conditions.
-When fluid velocities approach the speed of sound, changes in density and pressure waves become significant, leading to what is known as compressible flow.
-At lower speeds, where these pressure waves have little effect, the flow can be approximated as incompressible.
-This distinction matters greatly in fields like aeronautics, where an aircraft’s Mach number (its speed relative to the speed of sound) determines whether compressibility needs to be accounted for.
+Accurately describing how **pressure** behaves in compressible fluids is important for predicting flows where **density** changes and **pressure waves** are significant.
+When fluid speeds approach or exceed the speed of sound, such density variations strongly affect the flow field, characterizing the regime as **compressible flow**.
+At lower speeds, density changes are often insignificant, allowing an **incompressible flow** approximation.

+This distinction is important in many applications:

+- **Aeronautics:** Aircraft speeds relative to the speed of sound (Mach number) dictate whether compressibility effects (like shocks) must be accounted for.
+- **Industrial flows and pipelines:** Gases moving at high speed can generate shock waves, influencing safety and efficiency.
+- **Acoustics and noise control:** The propagation of pressure waves in gases depends on the speed of sound and compressibility.

+### Visualizing Compressible Flow

 ```
- Visualizing Compressible Flow:

 Imagine air moving through a nozzle:

     Narrowing nozzle (increasing speed)
     ----------------->   --->   ->
    (Low Ma)                     (Higher Ma)